cheald/manticore/README.md

 You've seen "pools" mentioned a few times.
 Manticore creates and configures a [PoolingHttpClientConnectionManager](http://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/impl/conn/PoolingHttpClientConnectionManager.html) which all requests are run through.
 The advantage here is that configuration and setup is performed once, and this lets clients take advantage of things like keepalive, per-route concurrency limits, and other neat things.
-In general, you should create one `Manticore::Client` instance pe unique configuration needed.
+In general, you should create one `Manticore::Client` instance per unique configuration needed.
 For example, you might have an app that performs 2 functions:

 1. General HTTP requesting from the internet-at-large
 2. Communication with a backend service over SSL, using a custom trust store